zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 balls at them.

-You start out carrying a few balls, and you can recover balls by picking up *inactive* balls.
-A ball becomes inactive around 50 ticks after it's fired.
-Inactive balls change their color from the color of their contestant (red or green) to black.
+You start out carrying a few balls, and you can recover balls by picking up *neutral* balls.
+A ball becomes neutral around 50 ticks after it's fired.
+Balls change their color from the color of their contestant (red or green) to black when they become neutral.

 Each time someone is hit by a ball of the opponent's color, they lose a life (and their image fades a bit), and they're immediately teleported to a different part of the arena.

-You can shoot balls out of the front of your car, and after every shot, you enter a *cooldown period* which lasts for 20 ticks, during which you can't shoot again.
+Balls are shot out of the front of your car, and after every shot, you enter a *cooldown period* which lasts for 20 ticks, during which you can't shoot again.

-When you shoot a ball, it comes out as your color (red or green depending on where you start).
-If you get hit by a ball of the other players color, you will lose a life and become more transparent.

-Every tick, there is some chance (depending on your level) that a ball you just fired will become neutral, and turn black

-If you hit a black (or neutral ball) and you have fewer balls than your ball capacity, you will pick up that ball.

-You are hit by a ball if the bounding box of your robot intersects the bounding box of the ball.
-Note: if the ball is completely inside of your robot, you can neither pick it up nor be hit by it, until it hits the edge.

-Remember how whenever you get hit you lose a life and become more transparent?
-Well, when you become fully transparent, that means you have no more lives left and the other robot wins

-Last note: you will start either in the bottom left or top right (there is a little randomness in the starting y position)
+You'll start either in the bottom left or top right, though there is a little randomness in the starting position.

-## Controls
+## Past functions

 The controls are the same as the last competition: your bot has left and right motors that you can control independently.

-## Past functions
+Indeed, there are a bunch of functions that you already know that still work in this new game.

 - `(set-motors! n1 n2)` sets the force being put into each side of the robot.
 1 is the max, and -1 is the min for each side

 - `(change-motor-inputs n1 n2)` changes the force being put into each of the robot by the give amount for example: if before the motors were set to `(0.6, 0.3)`, and you call `(change-motor-inputs -0.1